guoshengkang/NAFM/README.md

-This repository is the Python implementation for the ICWS 2020 accepted paper:
+This repository is the Python implementation with tensorflow 1.4.0 for the ICWS 2020 accepted paper:
 > Guosheng Kang, Jianxun Liu, Buqing Cao, Manliang Cao.
 "NAFM: Neural and Attentional Factorization Machine for Web API Recommendation".
 International Conference on Web Services.
 2020, pp. \*\*-\*\*.

 ## 1. Characteristics of the dataset